Cold Brew vs. Iced Coffee

 Brewing processes

 The brew temperature is the first big difference.
-To make iced coffee you brew the coffee with hot water.
-To make cold brew coffee, the water temperature must be cold
+To make iced coffee you first brew the coffee with

 Brew time is another key difference.
 While cold brew prep takes hours, making iced coffee takes a matter of minutes.
-This is because the process for cold brewing coffee involves steeping the coffee in water (room temperature water is ideal) anywhere between 12-18 hours before straining the concentrate and storing it in the fridge until it’s ready to be served.
+This is because the process for cold brewing coffee involves steeping the coffee in water (room temperature water is ideal) anywhere between 12-24 hours before straining the concentrate and storing it in the fridge until it’s ready to be served.

 Iced coffee, on the other hand, is hot espresso poured over cold milk and/or water.
-Much quicker.
-More instant.
-Involves heat.

 Grind size

-This is where size matters.
+This is where size really matters.

 Why is coarse grind better for cold brew?
-There is no hard rule saying you can’t use fine ground coffee for cold brew.
+There is no hard rule saying you can’t use finely ground coffee for cold brew.
 It’s just that using a coarse grind is better for the filtration process.
 Using fine ground for cold brew means decreasing the brew time and producing a stronger, more intense coffee taste.

 Flavour